r5q0/Orderbook-Arbitrage-Dashboard/readme.md

 5. `mexc.php`: This file retrieves cryptocurrency market data from the MEXC exchange and stores bid and ask prices for relevant USDT pairs.

 6. `tradeogre.php`: This file retrieves cryptocurrency market data from the Tradeogre exchange and stores bid and ask prices for relevant USDT pairs.

+7. `bybit.php`: This file retrieves cryptocurrency market data from the Bybit exchange and stores bid and ask prices for relevant USDT pairs.

+8. `kucoin.php`: This file retrieves cryptocurrency market data from the KuCoin exchange and stores bid and ask prices for relevant USDT pairs.

+9. `kraken.php`: This file retrieves cryptocurrency market data from the Kraken exchange and stores bid and ask prices for relevant USDT pairs.

+10. `gateio.php`: This file retrieves cryptocurrency market data from the Gate.io exchange and stores bid and ask prices for relevant USDT pairs.

 ## How to Use